top of page

 The Women's Institute, with about 45 members, was founded in 1918, celebrating its golden jubilee in 1968.
 Members enjoy interesting talks on a variety of subjects, and arts and crafts of various kinds are encouraged and enjoyed.
 It also organises the village flower and vegetable show every year.

-Another village organisation which gives a great deal of pleasure is the Merry and Bright Club, which also meets at the Northbrook Hall and enjoys a sociable afternoon with entertainment of various kinds, bingo and, of course, a nice tea!
+Another village organisation that gives a great deal of pleasure is the Merry and Bright Club, which also meets at the Northbrook Hall and enjoys a sociable afternoon with entertainment of various kinds, bingo, and, of course, a nice tea!

 The River Dever works its way westward through the village until it runs into the Test at Wherwell; from the bridge, trout can be watched darting about in the water, and occasionally a kingfisher flashes along the stream.